 Call for Presenters

-The Mass Culture Workshop is seeking presenters for the upcoming 2022-2023 academic year.
-A forum for graduate students, faculty and visitors to share and discuss works in progress, the workshop is dedicated to interdisciplinary research that considers the aesthetic, historical, and political dimensions of mass media, including cinema, digital media, television, popular music, photography, video, advertising, fashion, social media, and other technologies of mass culture.
+The Mass Culture Workshop seeks presenters for the upcoming 2023-24 academic year.
+As a forum for graduate students, faculty, and visitors to share and discuss works in progress, the workshop is dedicated to interdisciplinary research that considers mass media’s aesthetic, historical, and political dimensions.
+We invite presentations on diverse topics, from cinema, television, and digital media to popular music, video, photography, advertising, fashion, social media, the internet, and other mass culture and communication technologies.

-Proposals should be sent to the workshop coordinators Wolfgang Boehm and Joel Sutherland Please include the following:
+Proposals should be sent to the workshop coordinators, Joel Sutherland and Hugo Ljungbäck.
+Please include the following:

 • A tentative title